June 21, 2021

 I recently had the pleasure to tour the Virgil and Phylis Litke Collection near Marion, Kansas.
 Virgil and Phyllis were married 71 years and it was as much her hobby as it was his.
 As their children said, it was something that brought them closer together.

 Virgil and Phyllis passed away in 2019 leaving behind a collection that took a lifetime to accumulate.
-In July 2021 the collection will sell at auction with Aumann Vintage Power.
+On July 23 and 24, 2021, the collection sold at auction with Aumann Vintage Power.

 Virgil was one of the true pioneer collectors of the tractor hobby.
 As a family man and a person of admirable faith, he always greeted you with a smile and a trip to one of his buildings.
 It didn’t matter how many times you’d been there, you always saw something new and got to hear a new story.
 Collections like the Litke’s are waning as these pioneers leave their legacy for the next generation.